 Even though blacks had much less than their counterparts, this was a common sight before the 1960s

-Daniel Patrick Moynihan who was a popular sociologist predicted catastrophe for the black family after the Civil Rights movement.
+In 1965, Daniel Patrick Moynihan who was a noted sociologist predicted catastrophe for the black family after the Civil Rights movement.
 His report, which was entitled The Negro Family: The Case For National Action (known as the Moynihan Report made black leaders angry because of the negativity in the report.
 They accused Moynihan of racism and stereotyping.

 Daniel Patrick Moynihan

-Influential whites also attacked his report as useless and ignored the centuries of mistreatment to black citizens in a total disregard for democracy and believed African-Americans were just rotten and lazy people without a place in America.
+Influential whites also attacked his report as useless that ignored centuries of mistreatment to black citizens.

-Moynihan's report had focused on the deep roots of black poverty in the United States and controversially concluded that the high rate of families headed by single mothers would significantly hinder progress of blacks toward economic and political equality.
+Moynihan's report had focused on the roots of black poverty in the United States and controversially concluded that the high rate of families headed by single mothers would significantly hinder the progress of blacks toward economic and political equality.
 Moynihan felt these problems existed because of structural elements rather than cultural.

 There were more African slaves transported to Brazil than to America and even though conditions were extremely harsh for these Africans, it was much worse for the American slaves.
 Ask a Brazilian where he is from, and he will tell you I'm from Brazil and I happen to be black.
 Ask the same question to an African American, and he will be more likely to say I'm a black man who happens to live in America.

-In contrast, the American slave was entirely removed from the protection of organized society.
-He was totally ignorant of and completely cut off from his past, and he was offered absolutely no hope for the future.
+In contrast, the black American slave was entirely removed from the protection of organized society.
+He was ignorant of and completely cut off from his past, and he was offered absolutely no hope for the future.
 His children could be sold, and his marriage was not recognized, his wife could be violated or sold, and he could also be subject, without redress, to frightful barbarities.
 The slave could not, by law, be taught to read or write; he could not practice any religion without the permission of his master, and could never meet with his fellows, for religious or any other purposes, except in the presence of a white; and finally, if a master wished to free him, every legal obstacle was used to thwart such action.
-This was not what slavery meant in the ancient world, in medieval and early modern Europe, or in Brazil and the West Indies.
+This type of cruel slavery only existed in America in the complete history of man.

-Moynihan stated that whites didn't understand the terrible mental effect this had on blacks.
-(But it was more like they didn't care)
+Whites didn't understand the terrible mental effect this had on blacks.

 "That the Negro American has survived at all is extraordinary—a lesser people might just have died out, as indeed others have … But it may not be supposed that the Negro American community has not paid a fearful price for the incredible mistreatment to which it has been subjected over the past three centuries."

 During both slavery and Jim Crow, whites were successful in emasculating the black male by challenging his manhood.
 But credit must be given to him because he stuck with his family even in a hostile environment.
 Divorce was uncommon.
 In those days a black man couldn't even look a white person in the eyes without being looked upon as a threat which would result in being beaten and possibly killed.
 The black male would learn to know his limits when dealing with whites.

 : to make (a man) feel less masculine: to deprive (a man) of his male strength, role, etc.